 Address: Navigli

-Construction of Milan’s very own “dreaming spires” probably began in 1386.
 This delicate Gothic masterpiece is the soul of Milan.
 Its heart is the Madonnina, which is the golden Madonna on its highest spire.
-It has become a sacred symbol for the city and an absolute top thing to do in Milan.
+It has become a sacred symbol for the city and an absolute must-do in Milan.

 The exquisite marble for the Duomo was ferried from quarries near Lake Maggiore along the canals.
-It houses a wealth of treasures.
-As well as containing the holiest of relics (a nail from Christ’s cross), one of its most unusual features is the statue of St. Bartholomew.
+You’ll find a wealth of treasures to explore here, such as the holiest of relics (a nail from Christ’s cross) and the statue of St. Bartholomew.
 This anatomically perfect representation shows the unlucky saint wearing his flayed skin as a cloak.

 Address: Piazza del Duomo

-Leonardo’s masterpiece Il Cenacolo or the Last Supper is located in Santa Maria delle Grazie, a Dominican church and convent.
-It occupies what was once the refectory wall.
+Leonardo’s masterpiece Il Cenacolo or the Last Supper, is located on an original refectory wall in Santa Maria delle Grazie, a Dominican church and convent.
 The painting has survived Napoleon’s troops, a WWII bomb, and well-meaning restoration attempts.

 Leave a Comment